Support for AI Development -- Automated Daily Measurement with Open Data and Code: Results

 \subsection{Daily Support Series}

 Daily estimates of American adults' support for further AI development are displayed in Figure~\ref{fig:daily-support-points}.
 Daily data collection began in April of 2024, and support was modestly positive.
 After mapping the seven response options to the values -3 through +3, one finds a mean support value for the first 30 daily estimates of 0.99, with a 95\% confidence interval (CI) of [0.94,1.03].
-For the last 30 daily estimates, the mean support value was 1.50, CI:[1.44,1.55].
-In a linear regression over all daily estimates, the estimated coefficient for daily change was positive (+0.0011), and the confidence interval excluded zero [+0.0007,+0.0016].
-Narratives of extreme change in AI support or increasing opposition to further development are contradicted by this evidence.
+For the last 30 daily estimates, the mean support value was 0.46, CI:[0.40,0.51].
+In a linear regression over all daily estimates, the estimated coefficient for daily change was negative (-0.0009), and the confidence interval excluded zero [-0.0011,-0.0008].
+Narratives of extreme change in AI support are contradicted by this evidence.